waterloop/WLoopCAN/readme.md

 ## .IOC CAN Configuration

-Refer to the settings in `.ioc-settings.txt`.
+Refer to the settings in `.ioc-settings`.

+Make sure that RX interrupts are enabled.

 ## Building